taikoxyz/docs/src/content/docs/guides/enable-a-proposer.md

 5. Finally set `ENABLE_PROPOSER` to `true` in simple-taiko-node `.env`.

-6. Now that the proposer is configured properly, you can run it with `docker compose --profile proposer -up -d`!
+6. Now that the proposer is configured properly, you can run it with `docker compose --profile proposer up -d`!

 :::note
 These are the bare minimum required settings along with a functional Taiko node to run a proposer, feel free to customize the rest of the variables in the .env file as you see fit!